 The Bottom Line

 It’s no secret that suicide is one of the hardest things to deal with.
 No matter how experienced you are in similar situations, it’s always going to leave a heavy toll on you.
-In case you ever find yourself in the middle of such an unfortunate event, we strongly recommend that you hire a crew of trained professionals and let them deal with the aftermath.
+In case you ever find yourself in the middle of such an unfortunate event, we strongly recommend that you hire a crew of trained professionals and let them deal with the result.
 Doing it yourself will only prolong the pain, and in some cases, even leave permanent consequences on your mental and physical health.

 If you are in need of cleanup after a suicide in your home, the caring team at Spaulding Decon is available to assist you in this time of need.
 We work with you- or your designated person of contact, and your insurance company to make everything as seamless as possible during your time of need.
 Please contact us today by reaching out to your nearest Spaulding Decon location.